magomimmo/modern-cljs/doc/tutorial-20.md

 ## Enter Enfocus

-[Enfocus][] is a DOM manipulation and templating library for ClojureScript inspired by [Enlive][].
-This statement is intriguing enough to make our best efforts for learning it.
-Then we will try to fullfill our obsession with the application of the DRY principle.

-We'll start easy.
-Once we have learnt enough about [Enfocus][], we'll try to apply it in the context of the `Shopping Calculator` by substituting it to the [domina][] lib.
+As said, [Enfocus][] is a DOM manipulation and templating library for ClojureScript inspired by [Enlive][].
+This statement is intriguing enough to make our best efforts for learning it with the final intent of fullfilling our obsession with the application of the DRY principle.
+Indeed, we'll try to share as much code as possibile between the server side HTML transofrmation of the `Shopping Calculator` and the corresponding client side DOM manipulation.

-## Living on the edge with enfocus
+## Living on the edge with Enfocus

-We're going to use the "2.0.0-SNAPSHOT" release of [Enfocus][].
-This is because [Creighton Kirkendall][] is currently on the way to release the `"2.0.0"` tagged version, which is more evoluted that the current "1.0.1" stable release.
+We'll discuss the `"2.0.0-SNAPSHOT"` relase of `Enfocus` because [Creighton Kirkendall][], the author of the lib, is currently on the way to publish the next stable release which is more evoluted that the current one.

-Before adding `enfocus` to our project let's take a look at its `project.clj`. `enfocus` has a directory structure that is a lot different from the usual ones.
+`Enfocus` has a directory structure that is a lot different from the usual ones.

 ```bash
 tree